Debunking 9 Student Privacy Concerns Around Online Monitoring Systems

 February 8, 2022

-With the growth of remote learning and 1:1 initiatives in schools throughout the country, now is a better time than ever to discuss the privacy of students and the myths that perpetuate anti-monitoring views.
+With the growth of remote learning and 1:1 initiatives in schools nationwide, now is a better time than ever to discuss student privacy and the myths perpetuating anti-monitoring views.

-There’s a fine line between monitoring and surveillance; the key difference between the two are the conversation and transparency that guide the intention.
+There's a fine line between monitoring and surveillance.
+The key difference between the two is that conversation and transparency guide the intention.

 "Using monitoring software alone doesn't amount to much more than surveillance," cautions Teodora Pavkovic, the lead digital wellness and online safety expert at Linewize.
 "When you add conversation to that—and lots of it—you create that vital dialogue around digital citizenship, healthy online habits, and social-emotional well-being."

-No monitoring tool—no matter how robust the technology—can replace or replicate the need for a real, on-site mental health support system.
-Every school should have the resources in place to provide students with a comprehensive self-harm prevention strategy and qualified counselors to assist with any other issues that may arise.
+No monitoring tool — no matter how robust the technology — can replace or replicate the need for a real, on-site mental health support system.
+Every school should have the resources to provide students with a comprehensive self-harm prevention strategy, qualified counselors and intervention framework(s).

 2) Monitoring technology exists because of remote learning.

-Contrary to what many believe, schools have been using monitoring tools for decades.
-Since the Internet became a mainstay in the educational system, the government has implemented many federal regulations regarding privacy protection and Internet usage on school premises.
+Contrary to what many believe, schools have used monitoring tools for decades.
+Since the Internet became a mainstay in the classroom, the government has implemented many federal regulations regarding privacy protection and Internet usage on school premises.
 These include:

 1. Children's Internet Protection Act (CIPA): Congress enacted CIPA in 2000 to address concerns regarding children's access to obscene or harmful content over the Internet.

-2. Children's Online Privacy Protection Rule ("COPPA"): Enacted in 1988, COPPA protects the privacy of children under the age of 13 by requiring parental consent for the collection or use of any personal information of the users.
+2. Children's Online Privacy Protection Rule (COPPA): Enacted in 1988, COPPA protects the privacy of children under the age of 13 by requiring parental consent for collecting or using any users' personal information.

-3. Family Educational Rights and Privacy Act (FERPA): FERPA was enacted to protect the privacy of student education records.
+3. Family Educational Rights and Privacy Act (FERPA) was enacted to protect the privacy of student education records.

-These federal laws require schools to put efficient safeguards in place to protect students and preserve the learning environment.
-Therefore, since these laws were passed, it has been mandatory for schools to “filter” and/or “monitor” student online activity.
+These federal laws require schools to implement efficient safeguards to protect students and preserve the learning environment.
+Therefore, since these laws were passed, it has been mandatory for schools to "filter" and/or "monitor" student online activity.

-With the proliferation of remote learning and the acceleration of technology-use in the classroom, organizations like Linewize have developed tools that both ensure compliance to federal regulations and address growing safety concerns in schools.
+With the proliferation of remote learning and the acceleration of internet access in the classroom, organizations like Linewize have developed tools that ensure compliance with federal regulations and address growing concerns about school safety.

-Lastly, the need for monitoring, in part, comes from the fact that schools are the main 'supplier' of technology for children.
-Because schools require children to use technology in the classroom, they therefore also need to put in place safeguards that will ensure children are safe while using that technology.
-If children's learning were less tech-saturated, there would also be less of a need for safeguarding.
+Lastly, the need for monitoring partly stems from schools being the leading 'supplier' of technology for children.
+Schools require learners to use digital devices in the classroom, so they must also implement safeguards to ensure children are safe while using these tools.
+If children's learning were less tech-saturated, there would also be less need for safeguarding.

 3) Monitoring technology is unnecessary.

-Monitoring technology has proven to be a positive and necessary tool for schools across the country.
+Monitoring technology has proven to be a positive and necessary tool for student safety nationwide.
 In 2021, data collected from Linewize Monitor found that:

-Many other studies illustrate the rise in harmful online incidents at schools, including sexual harassment, self-harm, and bullying.
-This indicates that a) there is a serious need for efficient student online monitoring systems in schools and b) the need for more advanced online student monitoring technology is on par with the rise in threats to modern day student life.
+Many other studies illustrate the rise in harmful digital incidents at schools, including sexual harassment, self-harm, and bullying.
+This indicates that a) there is a serious need for efficient student monitoring systems in schools and b) more advanced online student digital monitoring technology is on par with the rise in threats to modern-day student life.

 See how it works with a free Student Safety Audit